 juju help commands for a full list).
 Here is a brief list of the most helpful commands to use when you are getting started:

 juju dashboardprovides a real-time web dashboard of all the models managed by the controller

 juju statusprovides a view of a model, its applications, their units, and other resources

 juju deploydeploys a new charm (or bundle) as (an) application(s) within a model

 juju sshallows you to access a secure shell into any machine or unit within the model

 juju switchallows you to switch between models and controllers

 juju help <command> for detailed usage instructions on every command provided by Juju.

-Becoming familiar with Juju involves learning some new terminology:
+Becoming proficient in Juju requires learning some new terminology: